Jade Cargill: Women's Tag Team Champion (2023–2025)

-WWE Women's Champion (2025–present)
+WWE Women's Champion (2025–2026)

 In June 2025, Cargill entered the 2025 Queen of the Ring tournament.
 She won the tournament by defeating Asuka in the finals at Night of Champions, earning a WWE Women's Championship match at SummerSlam.
 On the following episode of SmackDown, Cargill was attacked by Naomi during a backstage segment, leading to a no holds barred match at Evolution which Cargill won, thus ending their feud.
 Cargill failed to win the WWE Women's Championship from Tiffany Stratton on Night 1 of SummerSlam.
 On the October 24 episode of SmackDown, Cargill appeared to save Stratton from an attack by Giulia and Kiana James, but then attacked Stratton, and turned heel.
 At Saturday Night's Main Event XLI, Cargill defeated Stratton to win the WWE Women's Championship.
+During the March 20, 2026 episode of SmackDown, Cargill formed an alliance with B-Fab and Michin after the trio attacked Rhea Ripley.
+At WrestleMania 42 Night 2 on April 19, Cargill lost the title to Ripley, ending her reign at 169 days.
+At Clash in Italy on May 31, in a WrestleMania rematch Cargill failed to regain the title from Ripley after interference from Charlotte Flair.
+At Night of Champions, Cargill failed to win the WWE Women's United States Championship from Tiffany Stratton after interference from Chelsea Green and Flair.
+At Night 2 of SummerSlam on August 2, Cargill failed to capture the Interim WWE Women's Championship in a ladder match as it was won by Green.

 Professional wrestling style and persona

 Cargill wrestles in a powerhouse style.
 Her signature moves include a bicycle kick and a chickenwing facebuster which she calls Jaded.
 While in AEW, she was nicknamed That Bitch.

 Cargill has credited wrestler Chyna and X-Men character Storm as her inspirations.
 She has also cited Jacqueline Moore and Jazz as being among her favorite wrestlers.